AKASHBKUMAR/Ex-04-Multivariate-Analysis/README.md

 Ex-04-Multivariate-Analysis
+AIM:
-AIM: To apply multivariate analysis on a give data set.
+To apply multivariate analysis on a give data set.

 Algorithm:

-1.start
+Step 1.start

-2.read the dta from the file
+Step 2.read the dta from the file

-3.clean the data a)remove outliers b)fill the null value or drop the column
+Step 3.clean the data a)remove outliers b)fill the null value or drop the column

-4.perform multivariate analysis a)scatter plot b)box plot c)heat map
+Step 4.perform multivariate analysis a)scatter plot b)box plot c)heat map

 Program: read and cleaned the null value: code: import pandas as pd

 df=pd.read_csv("/content/SuperStore.csv")